-He/she shall also ensure that the organisational, administrative and accounting structure as well as the internal control system are appropriate to the nature and size of the company and suited to furnishing a proper representation of operations.
+He/she shall also ensure that the organisational, management and accounting structure as well as the internal control system are appropriate to the nature and size of the company and suited to furnishing a proper representation of operations.

-In performing his or her functions, the Managing Director relies first and foremost on support from the Steering Committee and then the Managerial Committees, reference to which is made in a specific paragraph below.
+In performing his/her functions, the Managing Director relies first and foremost on support from the Steering Committee and then the Managerial Committees, reference to which is made in a specific paragraph below.

-In urgent cases, the Managing Director and CEO may propose that the Chairman take resolutions on all matters pertaining to the Board (except for strategic matters or those that cannot be delegated); still in urgent cases and on an exclusive basis, he/she shall take resolutions on lending matters.
+In urgent cases, the Managing Director and CEO may propose the Chairman to take resolutions on all matters pertaining to the Board (except for strategic matters or those that cannot be delegated); still in urgent cases and on an exclusive basis, he/she shall take resolutions on lending matters.

-In the event of absence or impediment of the Managing Director, the powers belonging to the same as General Manager were exercised during 2017 with the joint signatures of two Top Managers, identified by the Board of Directors as the Chief Financial Officer and the Chief Operating Officer.
+In the event of absence or impediment of the Managing Director, the powers belonging to the same as General Manager are exercised with the joint signatures of the Chief Financial Officer and the Chief Governance Officer.